AlonBenAriVA/ConvFormAnes/README.md

 # ConvFormAnes
 The begining of node JS conversational form application for anesthesia preop

 1) Clone the repo

-2)cd ConvFormAnes
+2) cd ConvFormAnes

 From the CLI:

-3)npm install
+3) npm install

 4) node index.js